dvaustria741-a11y/XboxDroid/README.md

 and keep the code compatible with Xenia licenses.

 ## Be aware of scams
-XenDroid is a free project.
+- XenDroid is a free project.
 If you paid for this, then you got scammed.
-The apk is available under the [releases](https://github.com/rfandango/XenDroid/releases/latest) section, along with the distributed source code.
+- The ONLY reliable source for the apk is in the [releases](https://github.com/rfandango/XenDroid/releases/latest) section, along with the distributed source code.
+  - We cannot be held responsible for edited apks by unkown users, you have been warned.

 ## Issue Policy
 To avoid unnecessary toxicity, issues have been limited to contributors only.
 If you want to report issues,